joelegner/prolog/README.md

 # Chord Finding

 ChatGPT wrote this program at my request.
+It was an early experiment.

 ```bash
 % make chords